norlab-ulaval/mask_bev/README.md

-# mask_bev
+# MaskBEV: Bird's-eye View Object Detection in Point Clouds using Masked-attention Mask Transformers for Large Vehicles

-Source code for "MaskBEV: Bird's-eye View Object Detection in Point Clouds using Masked-attention Mask Transformers for Large Vehicles"
+Source code will soon be released.